ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 **Annotations**
 Add an annotation (like a memo for a text segment) to a text selection.
 The text will become bold to mark the position of the annotation.
 To re-open an annotation, select some of the bolded-text and right-click to get the Annotate option.
-Alternatively, click the notepad and pencil icon on the left.
+Alternatively, click the notepad and pencil icon on the left, or press the 'a' key.

 ![annotation](https://qualcoder.files.wordpress.com/2019/01/annotation.png?w=429&h=240)